 Day 2: Still Exploring the Old Town

-Start your day with a visit to Skola Buffet on Antuninska Street No. 1 (Google Maps link here).
+Start your day early to beat the crowds, with a visit to Paninaro (Google Maps link here).
 I personally love their sandwiches made with fresh, homemade bread, ham, and cheese.
 Early mornings here mean you get the fresh bread right out of the oven.

 Later, treat yourself to a refreshing ice cream or one of the best crepes at Dolce Vita on Nalješkovićeva Street 1a (click here for Google Maps link).